intgswd/pedestriantactics.github.io/_posts/2019-8-24-test-post.md

 ---
-customtitle: Test Post with a Title
+title: Test Post with a Title
 ---
 ![Test Image 2](/images/portrait.jpg)
 ## Here's an early test new